The two workshops in collaboration with NUS Society and WINGS had just been completed in March:

 The above challenges can well be addressed by digitalising the content and selectively creating electronic scrapbooks that can last and share with loved ones.

 A gift is special because of the experience we create.

-How often we find it challenging to buy presents to give to our loved ones?
+How often do we find it challenging to buy presents to give to our loved ones?
 When was the last time we made the presents with our own hands?
-Whether it is about recording of special event, celebration of life or reflection of milestone in life.
-The electronic scrapbook with compilation of photos can be a special gift for loved ones.
-It can be in soft copy to be shared via social media or printed out as photo book.
+Whether it is about the recording of a special event, a celebration of life or a reflection on a milestone in life.
+The electronic scrapbook with a compilation of photos can be a special gift for loved ones.
+It can be in soft copy to be shared via social media or printed out as a photo book.
 The present is priceless and unique and will always remain special.

 3) An Episode of Life

 Don’t let yesterday consumes too much of today.

 What do we do with the many photos and videos captured during our travel trips and special events?
 Very often, one may want to compile the photos and share them with the travel companions on the trip.
 An electronic scrapbook or slideshow will be a fantastic way to reminisce about the good memories.